$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Quadratic differentials on Riemann surfaces

 \begin{definition} Consider the spaces

-for $m\in\ZZ_{>0}$ and
+for $N\in\ZZ_{>0}$ and

 The origin $0=(0,0,0)\sim(k,0,0)$ is a distinguished point in these spaces.
 The standard flat structure of $\RR^2$ makes $C_?\setminus\{0\}$ a smooth flat surface with metric completion $C_?$.
-The singularity (for $m\ne2$) is a conical singularity with $m\pi$ angle for $C_m$ and is a conical singularity with infinity angle for $C_\infty$. \end{definition}
+The origin is a \emph{conical singularity with $N\pi$ angle} for $C_N$, $N\ne2$ and is a \emph{conical singularity with infinity angle} for $C_\infty$. \end{definition}

-Note that the conical singularities with $3\pi$ angle correspond to simple zeros that appear in \cite{BS}; in general, the conical singularities with $m\pi$ angle correspond to zeros of order $m-2$, that will appear in the Calabi-Yau-$m$ analogue of \cite{BS}, cf. \cite{I} for type A case.
-The graded marked surfaces in Section~\ref{sec:TFuk} are the flat surfaces with conical singularities of infinity angle.
-Note that the local behavior in the origin of $C_\infty$ is similar to zeros instead of pole (in the Bridgeland-Smith setting) as a trajectory attending to such points has finite length.
+Note that the conical singularities with $N\pi$ angle are exactly classical type zeroes of order $N-2$ mentioned above, for $N\ge3$.
+For GMN differentials (i.e., in BS' setting), we always have $N=3$.
+We will discuss the $N\ge3$ case in Section~\ref{sec:BS-N}.
+Furthermore, the local behavior in the origin of $C_\infty$ is similar to zeroes instead of poles since a trajectory attending to such points has finite length.